99003550/SDLC-Calculator/Test Plan/readme.md

 **NORMAL TEST PLANS IN CALCULATOR**

-1. Check if the calculator is a normal calculator or a scientific calculator.
+1.  if the calculator is a normal calculator or a scientific calculator.
 2. Verify that all the buttons are present and text written on them is readable.
-3. Check the arithmetic operations are working fine- +, -, /, \* etc.
+3.  the arithmetic operations are working fine- +, -, /, \* etc.

 4. Verify that the calculator gives the correct result in case of operations containing decimal numbers.
-5. Check if the calculator is battery operated or works on solar power.
+5.  if the calculator is battery operated or works on solar power.
 6. Verify the outer body material of the calculator.
 7. Verify the spacing between the two buttons, the buttons should not be too closely placed.
-8. Check the pressure required to press a button, the pressure required should not be too high.
+8.  the pressure required to press a button, the pressure required should not be too high.
 9. Verify the number of digits allowed to enter in the calculator for any operation.
 10. Verify the working of the ON-OFF button in the calculator.
-11. Check if keeping the calculator unused for a certain period of time, turns it off automatically.
+11.  if keeping the calculator unused for a certain period of time, turns it off automatically.
 12. Verify the state of the calculator when two buttons are pressed simultaneously.
 13. Verify if the user can delete digits one by one using the backspace key.